patrickmthisi/Derivative_Portfolio_valuation_using_option_chain_data/README.md

 # Conclusion and recommendations...

 In this project, we calibrated our model using liquidly traded options on TSLA stock to evaluate a portfolio of American put options on TSLA, which expires on September 19, 2025.
-The model's option values aligned closely with market quotes, as demonstrated by minimal errors measured by the mean squared error (MSE), proving that our model was well-calibrated.
+The model's option values aligned closely with market quotes, as demonstrated by minimal errors measured by the mean squared error (MSE), proving that our model was well-calibrated (see diagram below).

-![calibration results](calibration_results.png)

 We then employed the model to assess a portfolio of non-traded American options on TSLA stock.
 Additionally, we computed risk metrics such as the portfolio's delta and vega for effective risk management.

+![calibration results](calibration_results.png)